Mike Vanderjagt: Professional career

-CFL 1993–1994, 1996–97
+CFL and AFL

 After graduating from WVU in 1993, he returned to Canada and started a career in the Canadian Football League.
 Between 1993 and 1996, he was cut by four different CFL teams, getting some playing time with the Saskatchewan Roughriders in 1993.
 Not playing in the league in 1994 or 1995, Vanderjagt played for the Tampa Bay Storm of the Arena Football League.
 Vanderjagt also played for the AFL's Minnesota Fighting Pike in the 1996 season before returning to the Toronto Argonauts (who had previously cut him twice) for their 1996 season.

 Over the next two seasons, Vanderjagt served as their regular placekicker and punter, as Argos won the Grey Cup in both 1996 and 1997; in those two games, he was 9 of 9.
 For his 1996 Grey Cup efforts, he was named the game's outstanding Canadian.
 He also led the CFL in yardage per punt in 1997.
 Following the 1997 season, Vanderjagt left the Argos to become a free agent, ultimately to play in the National Football League.